JoseFilipeFerreira/plato/README.md

 not, you have to disambiguate using `com.plato.ui_port`.
 Then this port is used to search the nginx config to see if there is any external URL.

+Plato uses your container name to search selfh.st icon list.
+If you want to override this name you can use the label `com.plato.selfhst-icon`.

 Full list of labels is as follow:

 ```yaml